pontoneplayer/pontoneplayer.github.io/README.md

-# pontoneplayer.github.io

-PonTONE v1.4.1
+PonTONE v1.4.3

 cue sound player on web browser

-* some bugs fixed

-* on Chrome, Edge, Firefox confirmed work

-* on Safari, stopped to work
+loop play bug on Safari fixed

+some confirmations on Safari to select sounds and to assaign sounds to buttons

 open pontone.html with web browser on PC